cnlp4qol/ICHI-cnlp4qol-2026/README.md

 ### Submission Guidelines

 All submitted papers and abstracts will undergo a **single-blind peer-review process**.
+Accepted papers will be published in the IEEE ICHI 2026 Proceedings, archived in the IEEE Xplore Digital Library

 - **Regular Papers (8–10 pages)** will describe mature ideas, where a substantial amount of implementation, experimentation, or data collection and analysis has been completed.
 - **Short Papers (4–6 pages)** will describe innovative ideas, where preliminary implementation and validation work have been conducted.